 This presentation is part of The Polygon Gallery's exhibition series New Perspectives: revealing diverse perspectives, untold stories, and new voices in visual art.

-Image: Apichatpong Weerasethakul, Red Dog (detail), 2009, video installation, courtesy FarEastFarWest collection
+Image: Apichatpong Weerasethakul, Ghost Teen detail, 2009, courtesy FarEastFarWest collection